If the Pages panel isn’t visible, choose Window > Pages.

 Some spread options, such as those in the Pages panel menu, are available only when an entire spread is selected.

 To add a page after the active page or spread, click the New Page button in the Pages panel or choose Layout > Pages > Add Page.
-The new page uses the same master as the existing active page.
+The new page uses the same parent as the existing active page.

 To add multiple pages to the end of the document, choose File > Document Setup.
 In the Document Setup dialog box, specify the total number of pages for the document.
 InDesign adds pages after the last page or spread.